carbonplan/article-template/README.md

 This is basically a mini [Next.js](https://nextjs.org/) app that wraps your article content with our layout for development purposes.

 To start working on a new article click the [Use this template](https://github.com/carbonplan/article-template/generate) button, or clone this repo.
 You'll want to do all writing and development in the top-level `article` folder, which should include an `index.md` file for primary markdown content and a `components` folder for custom React components that you can import inside `index.md`.
-You should also update `contents.js` with the `metadata` for your article, like `authors` and `tags`.
+You should also update `contents.js` with the metadata for your article, like `authors` and `tags`.
 You shouldn't need to touch anything else.

-When an article is finished, we publish it by copying the contents of the `article` folder into a folder named with the article `id` in the `articles` folder in our the main [research](https://github.org/carbonplan/research) site, and updating the index listing.
+When an article is finished, we publish it by copying the contents of the `article` folder into a folder named with the article `id` in the `articles` folder in our the main [research](https://github.org/carbonplan/research) site.
+We also update the index listing.
 That's it!

 ## to build the site locally